 The free vaccination programme of the federal government, federal provinces and social insurance institutions was introduced about 20 years ago.
-The objective was to enable all children up to age 15 living in Austria access to important vaccinations.
+The objective was to enable all children up to the age of 15 living in Austria access to important vaccinations.
 Herd immunity with regard to many infections could be attained through this measure.
 Included in the free vaccination programme are vaccinations against recurrent diseases as well as against rare diseases, if these take a difficult course.
 Multiple vaccinations reduce the number of administered injections to a minimum.

-The financing of the free child vaccination concept breaks down as follows:
+The financing of the free child vaccination concept is made up as follows: